ddsmt/ddSMT/README.md

   recommended to use Python version 3.3 or later.

   ddSMT is free software released under the GPLv3.
-You should have received a copy of the GNU General Public License along with ddSMT (see file COPYING).
+You should have received a copy of the GNU General Public License along with ddSMT (see file LICENSE).
   If not, see [3].